SammyEnigma/Mapper/README.md

 `Mapper` has a series of extension methods for ADO.Net types:

 ### DbDataReader methods
-`DbDataReader` has the following extension methods:
+`System.Data.Common.DbDataReader` has the following extension methods:

 * `ReadSingle<T>()` for reading exactly one row
 * `ReadSingleOrDefault<T>()` for reading zero or one rows
 * `ReadList<T>()` for reading all records into a `List<T>`
 * `ReadDictinary<TKey,TValue>(Func<TKey,TValue> keyFunc)` for reading all records into a `Dictinary<TKey,TValue>` using the supplied function to get work out the key.
 Note that the key must be unique.
 * `ReadLookup<TKey,TValue>(Func<TKey,TValue> keyFunc)` for reading all records into a `ILookup<TKey,TValue>` using the supplied function to get work out the key.
 Each key may have multiple values.

-### DbDataReader async methods
+* `ReadScalar<T>()` for reading the first value of the first row

-Additional async methods exist for any class that extends `DbDataReader`.
+Additional `...Async` methods exist for reading data using tasks.

 ## DbCommand methods

-`Mapper` adds `AddParameters(object parameters)` extension method to `DbCommand`. `AddParameters` will add a `DbDataParameter` to the commands `Parameters` collection for each readable public property (and field) of `parameters`, setting the type and value.
+`Mapper` adds `AddParameters(object parameters)` extension method to `System.Data.Common.DbCommand`. `AddParameters` will add a `DbDataParameter` to the commands `Parameters` collection for each readable public property (and field) of `parameters`, setting the type and value.

-For convenience `Mapper` adds the following extension method to `DbCommand`:
+For convenience `Mapper` adds the following extension method to `System.Data.Common.DbCommand`:

 * `ExecuteSingle<T>()` for exeucting the command and reading exactly one row
 * `ExecuteSingleOrDefault<T>()` for exeucting the command and reading zero or one rows
 * `ExecuteList<T>()` for exeucting the command and reading all records into a `List<T>`
 * `ExecuteDictinary<TKey,TValue>(Func<TKey,TValue> keyFunc)` for exeucting the command and reading all records into a `Dictinary<TKey,TValue>` using the supplied function to get work out the key.
 Note that the key must be unique.
 * `ExecuteLookup<TKey,TValue>(Func<TKey,TValue> keyFunc)` for exeucting the command and reading all records into a `ILookup<TKey,TValue>` using the supplied function to get work out the key.
 Each key may have multiple values.

-### DbCommand Async methods
+* `ExecuteScalar<T>()` for exeucting the command and reading the first value of the first row

-Additional async methods exist for any class that extends `DbCommand`.
+Additional `...Async` methods exist for executing commands using tasks.

 ### DbConnetion methods

-For convenience `Mapper` adds the following extension method to `DbConnection`:
+For convenience `Mapper` adds the following extension method to `System.Data.Common.DbConnection`:

 * `ExecuteNonQuery(string sql, object parameters)` for executing database commands that do not return result sets
 * `QuerySingle<T>()` for executing the command and reading exactly one row